Language: EN

 In this case:

-• So the code block inside the else is executed
+• Therefore, the block of code within the else is executed

-• Therefore, “The number is not greater than 5” is printed to the console
+• Thus, “The number is not greater than 5” is printed to the console

 To evaluate multiple conditions, you can chain multiple if / else-if / else blocks.
 This allows evaluating several conditions in sequence until one of them is true.